Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Day 19 – 20: Uvita

 Uvita has it all: beautiful beaches with very few crowds, fantastic nature reserves, waterfalls, and amazing wildlife.
-It has a backpacker vibe that gives it a fun, youthful atmosphere (it also hosts a few festivals in the summer).
+It has a backpacker vibe that gives it a fun, youthful atmosphere (the locals told us there are also a few festivals in the summer).

 If you’re visiting during January – March or July – October, you’ll have the chance to see humpback whales in the wild, as this is the primary whale watching season.
 As a happy coincidence, there is also a beautiful part of the beach called Marino Ballena (whale tail).
 At low tide, this sand passage is created in the shape of a whale’s tail, which is a beautiful thing to see on your 3-week Costa Rica itinerary.